fonseware/electronjs-setup/README.md

 # Electron.js Setup Script

+>[!Note]
+> A new revamped version of this script is on it's way.
+More additional set of features and bug fixes.

 This PowerShell script is designed to simplify the process of setting up and creating new Electron.js projects.
 Whether you're a beginner or an experienced developer, this script automates the installation of essential tools, initializes your project, and generates the necessary files to get you started quickly.
 It also provides options to create different types of Electron apps, including a basic Electron app, a Vite-based app, and a Windows-style app.

 ![image](https://github.com/shannonfonseka/shannonfonseka/blob/main/res/electronjs-home.png)